Key takeaways

 Activate your save office address in under 24 hours.

-A typical virtual office plan ranges from $50-200 per month, while traditional office space in major U.S. cities averages $3,000-10,000 monthly.
-Beyond rent, you eliminate utility bills, furniture expenses, cleaning services, and long-term lease commitments.
+A virtual office plan typically costs a small fraction of a traditional lease in major U.S. cities.
+Beyond rent, you also eliminate utility bills, furniture expenses, cleaning services, and long-term lease commitments.

 How to Choose the Right Provider